Skip to content

 Authentication

-Configure auth on the named client, such as bearer tokens via a message handler, static API keys via default headers, client certificates or proxies via the primary handler.
+Configure auth via the IHttpClientFactory named client.
 The sink adds nothing to the request but the body and its signature:

 csharp